inversion-api/inversion-engine/README.md

 ## REST to CRUD - GET,POST,PUT,DELETE

 QueryStrings params (and required status) can be used with POST/PUT/DELETE re not just GET method requests.
-The values will be appended to the

 ## Security Model

+### Account Roles

 An Api is associated with a single Account

-Users have system level Role relationship with one or more Accounts.
+Users have a system level Role relationship with one or more Accounts.

-Roles really are not supposed to have a functional relationship to Api/application being served.
-Roles do not provide application level entitlements, they provide Snooze level entitlements.
+Roles are not designed to have a functional relationship to an Api being served.
+Genarally, Roles should not be used by Api designers to provide application level entitlements, they are designed to provide Snooze system level entitlements.

 Roles:
  * Owner - The person who can delete a Snooze account.